d-jason32/Android_Development_Capstone/README.md

 <p align="center">
-  A full-stack machine learning mobile app for learning about botany!
+  A full-stack mobile app for learning about botany!
 </p>

 <div align="center">